 Combustible Dust and Worker Safety Monitoring

 Businesses which face the risk of fire or explosion due to the presence of combustible materials often foresee the need to monitor the safety of their employees using new best practices.
 To monitor worker safety in an area with combustible particulate present, certified Intrinsically Safe equipment is a requirement.
-The Loner IS and Loner IS Arctic by Blackline GPS are certified Class I, Division 1, A, B, C, D and Class II, Division 2 E, F, G Intrinsically Safe, making it appropriate for use in environments where combustible or explosive gases, metal dust, and grain dust poses a risk.
+The lone worker safety solutions by Blackline GPS are certified Class I, Division 1, A, B, C, D and Class II, Division 2 E, F, G Intrinsically Safe, making it appropriate for use in environments where combustible or explosive gases, metal dust, and grain dust poses a risk.